Winemaking Certificate Program

 Partnering with UC Davis' world-renowned Department of Viticulture and Enology, our online winemaking program combines academic theory with real-world, commercial application.
 This unique approach gives you the knowledge, confidence and practical skills to achieve your goals, whether as a talented home winemaker, an industry professional or a wine enthusiast.

-As a UC Davis Extension online student, you have one-on-one access to some of the industry's best instructors – seasoned winemakers, each with 30+ years of professional experience.
+As a UC Davis Extension online student, you have one-on-one access to some of the industry's best instructors – seasoned winemakers, each with more than 20 years of professional experience.
 And the peer interaction is invaluable.
 You'll exchange ideas and build an extensive network that can support you throughout your career.

 UC Davis Extension's Winemaking Certificate Program is designed for aspiring winemakers around the world who cannot attend courses at UC Davis.
 The program's online format is interactive, convenient and provides an exceptional environment to expand your skills and learn the science behind the art of winemaking.